csebooks/operating-systems/content.en/memory-management/_index.md

 • Design a virtual memory manager simulation in the C programming lan- guage.

-**10.1 Background**
+## Background

-The memory-management algorithms outlined in Chapter 9 are necessary because of one basic requirement: the instructions being executed must be in
+The memory-management algorithms outlined in Chapter 9 are necessary because of one basic requirement: the instructions being executed must be in physical memory.

-**389**

-**390 Chapter 10 Virtual Memory**

-physical memory.
 The first approach to meeting this requirement is to place the entire logical address space in physical memory.
 Dynamic linking can help to ease this restriction, but it generally requires special precautions and extra work by the programmer.

 The requirement that instructions must be in physical memory to be exe- cuted seems both necessary and reasonable; but it is also unfortunate, since it limits the size of a program to the size of physical memory.
 In fact, an exami- nation of real programs shows us that, in many cases, the entire program is not needed.
 For instance, consider the following: